METRONET - Morley to Ellenbrook line

 METRONET was the WA Government's headline transport election commitment at the 2017 state election.
 First proposed in 2013, the project will significantly expand Perth's current heavy rail network.

-The proposed 21km rail line will include stations at Morley, Noranda, Malaga, Whiteman Park and Ellenbrook, with a future station to be developed at Bennett Springs East.
+The proposed 21-kilometre rail line will include stations at Morley, Noranda, Malaga, Whiteman Park and Ellenbrook, with a future station to be developed at Bennett Springs East.

-The line will travel from Bayswate, down the middle of the Tonkin Highway north of Marshall Road, along New Lord Street, before finishing in the centre of Ellenbrook.
+The line will travel from Bayswater, down the middle of the Tonkin Highway north of Marshall Road, along New Lord Street, before finishing in the centre of Ellenbrook.

 The Federal Government allocated $500 million towards the line as part of the $1.05 billion funding allocation towards METRONET the in 2018-19 Budget.
 The funding will be provided between FY2018-19 and FY2023-24.

-On 26 October 2017 a tender for the concept planning for the line was released, closing on 7 December 2017.
+- 26 October 2017: A tender for the concept planning for the line was released, closing on 7 December 2017.
 A team of Arup, Roberts Day and EY were awarded the contract in April 2018.

 - January 2020: The WA Government issued a Request for Proposals for the main works contract.
 RFPs are due on 17 March 2020, with bidder short-listing to take place in mid-2020.
 Contract award is expected later in 2020.

 - March 2020: The WA Department of Planning, Lands and Heritage called for tenders for the provision of consulting services to develop the Morley Station Precinct Concept Master Plan (CMP).
 Morley Station will form part of the Morley to Ellenbrook line within the broader METRONET project.
 Tenders were open until 3 April.